You want a tent that you can set up instantly when you arrive at camp. That’s why you’re reading our best instant tents review!

-This model from Crua also offers a large family tent that can be set up in a matter of minutes.
+This instant tent from Crua also offers a large family tent that can be set up in a matter of minutes.

 Like the Vango, the Crua has been designed as a 3-season tent with inflatable poles, capable of standing up to the wind and the rain.

-We like the fact that the Crua Core has three attachments for smaller Crua models to connect to.
-This is handy because the Crua Core only has one room, so additional tents can give you private dorms that are still connected to the main body of the tent.
+We like the fact that the Crua Core tent has three attachments for smaller Crua tents to connect to.
+This is handy because the Crua Core tent only has one room, so additional tents can give you private dorms that are still connected to the main body of the tent.

 This is great for social camping trips, with extended family or a group of friends.

 It’s important to point out that the doors connecting the smaller tents to the main body are quite low and small, so might be difficult to get in and out of if anyone has mobility issues.

 The Crua Core doesn’t come cheap.
 It’s considerably more expensive than the Vango tent but for us doesn’t quite do enough to justify it.
 Some of the value can be regained by using the connecting tents independently for smaller trips.